torto/cainthus/README.md

 - react-stack-grid: Pinterest like layout components for React.js
 - react-waypoint: A React component to execute a function whenever you scroll to an element

+I didn't use react-lazyload because this project is very small, but if it is necessary to the project is very easy to implement after.

 ## Run Project

   To run this project you need to install all packages in npm, to do it run: